AsirHassan/AI-Cost-Control-KPI-Dashboard/README.md

-# Finance Cost Control Dashboard – Case Study
+# AI-Finance Cost Control Dashboard

 ## Overview

-This project was developed as part of a **Data Analyst & Finance Intern case study**.
+This project was developed as part of a **Data Analyst & Finance Intern**.
 The objective is to demonstrate how data analytics, forecasting, and automation can support **cost transparency, anomaly detection, and finance decision-making** in a plant controlling environment.

 The application is built using **Python and Streamlit**, with a strong focus on usability, explainability, and practical finance workflows rather than technical complexity.

-All data used in this project is **synthetic** and provided as part of the case study.
+All data used in this project is **synthetic** and provided as part of the project.

 ---